viniciusvidal2/ROVER/README.md

 - Dynamixel driver and motors
 - Livox mid360
 Make sure they are properly connected and configured.
 In the case of livox sensor, make sure the cable network has the proper local network manual IP address (192.168.1.50).
+When creating the embedded board image, make sure your user name is "rover".

 ### Installing docker engine on RPI5
 The following commands will install the Docker engine with a proper version for raspberry PI 5: